SetProtocol/set-protocol-contracts/README.md

 # Set Protocol: A Specification for Token Abstraction

 ## Contracts
 [Set Protocol](https://setprotocol.com/) is a specification for abstraction of higher order tokens on the ethereum blockchain written in the Solidity programming language.
 We use [Truffle](https://github.com/trufflesuite/truffle) as a development environment for compiling, testing, and deploying our contracts.
-We use Typescript  See the [whitepaper](https://whitepaper.setprotocol.com) for more details about Set Protocol.
+See the [whitepaper](https://whitepaper.setprotocol.com) for more details about Set Protocol.

 More details about our contract architecture and deployed contracts can also be found in our [wiki](https://docs.setprotocol.com/contracts).